-During the year, the NPDC demonstrated a high level of environmental performance and compliance with the resource consents.
-During the year under review there were no unauthorised incidents associated with the Todd Energy Aquatic Centre.
+During the year, the NPDC demonstrated a high level of environmental performance and compliance with its resource consents for the Aquatic Centre.
+During the year under review there were no unauthorised incidents associated with the site.

-3.4 Recommendations from the 2011-2012 Annual Report
+3.4 Recommendations from the 2012-2013 Annual Report

-In the 2011-2012 Annual Report, it was recommended:
+In the 2012-2013 Annual Report, it was recommended:

-1. THAT monitoring of discharges from the Todd Energy Aquatic Centre in the 2012-2013 year continue at the same level as in 2011-2012.
+1. THAT monitoring of discharges from the Todd Energy Aquatic Centre in the 2013-2014 year continue at the same level as in 2012-2013.

-This recommendations was implemented in full.
+This recommendation was implemented in full.

-3.5 Alterations to monitoring programmes for 2013-2014
+3.5 Alterations to monitoring programmes for 2014-2015